Create and track Milestones in Jira

 Pleasant Ways to Manage Your Team Capacity with Activity Timeline Reports

-What is Team Capacity?
+What is a Team’s Capacity?

-Team Capacity is the maximum amount of work that can be completed within a given time frame and it relies on how many hours a group has available to complete that work.
+A team’s Capacity is the maximum amount of work that can be completed within a given time frame and it relies on how many hours a group has available to complete that work.

-How to calculate Team Capacity?
+How to Calculate Team Capacity?

 • Iteration period